Top 5 Memory Games For Seniors To Improve Memory Retention

 The older a person is, the more important it becomes to keep sharp.
 Memory games for seniors are an amusing way to keep the brain working and engaged, with the added advantage of boosting memory.

-By incorporating these memory games into daily routines, individuals can enjoy better cognitive health and much more active and full lifestyle.
+By incorporating these memory games into daily routines, individuals can enjoy better cognitive health and a much more active and full lifestyle.

 We will focus on five top memory games targeted toward seniors in the United States, bringing into play considerations for accessibility and enjoyment.